Sparkylc2/smart-nav.nvim/README.md

 # smart-nav.nvim
 Smart semantic navigation for Neovim.
-Jump to meaningful positions in your code, jump in and out of parentheses, quotes, and other delimeters, all with one key.
+Jump to meaningful positions in your code and jump in and out of parentheses, quotes, and other delimeters with one key.

-This was developed as a personal utility, and as such is primarily tested with C++ and JS in mind.
+I made this as a personal utility, and as such is primarily tested/adapted for C++ and JS.
-Contributions are welcome!

 ## Features